Trans Canada Motorcycle Expedition

 Is Canada safe?

-The Foreign, Commonwealth & Development Office (FCDO) (www.fco.gov.uk/travel) monitors overseas destinations and provides destination travel advice for UK nationals.
-GlobeBusters monitors the advice from the FCDO and any decisions taken regarding a Tour’s safety and security will use the vast experience of the company’s 17 years of operating as well as the FCDO advice.
-In the interests of your safety and security, changes may be made to your Tour based on any FCDO warnings given.
+The Foreign, Commonwealth & Development Office (FCDO) (https://www.gov.uk/foreign-travel-advice/canada ) monitors overseas destinations and provides destination travel advice for UK nationals.
+GlobeBusters monitors the advice from the FCDO and any decisions taken regarding this Expedition’s safety and security will use the vast experience of the company’s 20 years of operating as well as the FCDO advice.
+In the interests of your safety and security, changes may be made to this Expedition based on any FCDO warnings given.

-We strongly recommend that you read the information about the country you are planning to visit to be fully informed – each country has a summary and general information as well as advice on safety & security, local laws & customs, entry requirements and health, and road conditions.
+We strongly recommend that you read the information about Canada to be fully informed – each country has a summary and general information as well as advice on safety & security, local laws & customs, entry requirements and health, and road conditions.

-If you are not a UK national please make sure you have checked your own country’s travel advice for your destination/s: The US Department of State: http://travel.state.gov Canadian Foreign Affairs: www.voyage.gc.ca Australian Government Travel Advice: www.smartraveller.gov.au NZ Government Travel Advice: www.safetravel.govt.nz.
+If you are not a UK national please make sure you have checked your own country’s travel advice for your Canada.

 What will the weather be like?

-This motorcycle expedition is run in June and July, mainly prior to peak season.
-On average daytime temperatures will range between 16C – 24C for most of the journey.
-However, in Labrador, we could still experience colder days, with rain and fog along the Trans Labrador in particular and if we are unlucky temperatures may only be around 10C – 12C.
+This motorcycle expedition is run at the most optimum time for the best weather possible.
+This does also mean that it is peak season in Canada, which is July and August.
+On average daytime temperatures will range between 16C – 28C for most of the journey, although across the middle of Canada, in recent years, higher temperatures have become more common.
+In Newfoundland & Labrador, we could still experience colder days, with rain and fog along the Trans Labrador in particular and if we are unlucky temperatures may only be around 10C – 12C.
+Prepare for all types of weather.

 What about my health when I am abroad?